Parthyapps/Android-Kotlin-Important-Questions/README.md

 - WorkManager: Manages background tasks that should run even if the app is closed or the device is rebooted.
 - Coroutines provide a modern approach to handle background work more efficiently compared to older methods like AsyncTask.

-## Android Context
+## Android Context Two types
-- Application Context
+- 1.Application Context - need to access resources that are not tied to any specific activity, use the Application context.
-- Activity Context
+- 2.Activity Context - need to access resources that are tied to a specific activity, use the Activity context
 - It allows us to access resources.
 - It allows us to interact with other Android components by sending messages.
 - It gives you information about your app environment.